xieranmaya/translate/flex-image.md

 ## Besides, to show the source code, jsbin.com is used in some demos that we will talk about later.
 But the jsbin.com sometimes may not work.
 If that happens, just rewrite the source code in the edit box without changing the meaning.
 For example, press the “enter” button in the last line.

+## PS: All the images used in the demo are from 500px.com, the the images' copyright are belonging to the author, the images' id are in the images' url and you can access the 500px original page with https://500px.com/photo/[id].

 ### Ok, let’s start.

 Firstly, let’s see the differences between three common images layout: